 That relationship between the studio and the clientele (and the clientele with one another) is the true jackpot for establishing an obsessed following.
 It's what convinces people that they can't live without it—this sense of community that makes you feel like you're a part of something bigger than fitness.
 Cohen and Gonzalez agree that the right instructors are essential to this.
 "Back in 1998, every instructor knew your name, your dog, your daughter, everybody; it was like Cheers," says Gonzalez.
 "We've really tried to preserve that through the years."

-The brand's founders are former trainers, Taylor Gainor and Justin Norris.
-The two just got engaged, and with their toned, tanned frames and beaming faces, they are the very picture of a perfect fit couple.
-But they're not just the faces of the brand.
+The brand's founders are former trainers Taylor Gainor and Justin Norris.
 Since they started working together on LIT Method, Norris and Gainor have become veritable scholars in the market of cult workouts.
-Unlike the founders of SoulCycle and Barry's, they had the specific ambition of starting their own fitness venture from the beginning, and they diligently studied the successes and failures of other studios to formulate a no-fail brand of their own.
+Unlike the founders of SoulCycle and Barry's, they had the specific ambition of starting their own fitness venture from the beginning.
+They diligently studied the successes and failures of other studios to formulate a no-fail brand of their own.

-"We've taken pretty much every single studio out there," Norris tells me in a phone chat, Gainor sitting on the line with him.
-(It's been three years since they started LIT Method, and the couple hasn't spent more than an hour apart since—somehow, they still seem truly happy).
-"We wanted to create a safe and effective workout that isn't like all these other knockoff facilities that are copying somebody," he continues.
+"We wanted to create a safe and effective workout that isn't like all these other knockoff facilities that are copying somebody," says Norris.
 "We wanted to be innovative; we wanted to be creative."